-1 out of 3 women in the U.S. will have an abortion in her lifetime.
+In the U.S., about 1 out of 4 people with the ability to get pregnant will have an abortion.
 Providing early abortion care in primary care settings is safe, effective, and expands access.

 Medication Abortion FAQs

 Teaching Manual Vacuum Aspiration Using Papayas – The Papaya Workshop

 Coding for Medication Abortion using Mifepristone and Misoprostol

 FAQs On Integrating Abortion Into Community Health Centers

 Toolkit for Integrating Abortion Into Primary Care